Edmond Stanislas Aubry

 Edmond Stanislas Aubry (July 29, 1860 – October 19, 1936) was a physician, surgeon and politician in Quebec.
 He served as mayor of Hull from 1893 to 1895 and from 1905 to 1906.

-The son of Stanislas Aubry and Elmire Biroleau dit Lafleur, he was born in Sainte-Scholastique, Quebec (later known as Mirabel).
+The son of Stanislas Aubry and Elmire Biroleau dit Lafleur, he was born in Sainte-Scholastique (later known as Mirabel), Canada East.
 In 1888, he married Marie-Antoinette Charron.
 With three other doctors, Aubry founded the Association Médicale du Comté d'Ottawa in 1908 and served as its president.
 He was a member of Hull municipal council from 1888 to 1892 and from 1899 to 1900.
 Aubry was the first mayor elected by popular vote; earlier mayors had been elected by a vote of the council.

 In 1908, he built a large residence in Hull which is now considered a heritage building.
 From 1919 to 1929, part of the building was rented to a bank, the Banque de Hochelaga.
 Aubry also owned property in Templeton, Low and Bouchette townships.

 Place Aubry and Rue Aubry in Gatineau were named in his honour.